Chimoney/chimoney-community-projects/README.md

 ## Contributing

 Chimoney Community Projects are open to developers, writers and designers who want to build with, write or create around the Chimoney API.

-### Ways to Contribute

 You can contribute by submitting SDKs, integrations, example apps, or technical articles showing real-world use cases.

-### Getting Started

 To get started, explore the [open issues](https://github.com/Chimoney/chimoney-community-projects/issues) in this repo or propose your own idea.

-### Submission Process

 When you're ready to make a submission, fork the repo, create a branch, make your changes, and open a pull request.
 Be sure to include a clear description and follow the project folder structure; all contributions go into the `submissions/` directory, with your specific contribution placed in its relevant subfolder (e.g. articles in the `articles/` folder, SDKs in the `SDKs/` folder).

-### Additional Resources

 You can also read the full [Contribution Guidelines](/CONTRIBUTING.md) here to understand how to contribute effectively.